dolthub/cold-marketing/README.md

 ## Email best practices
 * Keep emails to 100 words or less
 * Subjects should be short and relevant to the recipient
-* Links hurt email deliverability
+* Links can hurt email deliverability.
+Use sparingly
 * Customize your email to the ICP
 * CTA should be simple and non-binding
 * Reuse content but change subjects and CTAs